 INTRODUCTION AND DEFINITIONS

-Warrens of Winchester Limited, trading as Warren and Son, ("we", "our" and "us") is committed to protecting and respecting your privacy.
+Warrens Office Limited ("we", "our" and "us") is committed to protecting and respecting your privacy.

 Our site may, from time to time, contain links to and from partners', affiliates' and social network sites.
 If you follow a link to any of these websites, please note that these sites have their own privacy policies and that we do not accept any responsibility or liability for those policies.
 Please check their privacy policies before you submit any personal data to those websites as they may not be on the same terms as ours.

 If you have questions about correcting or deleting your personal data please refer to sections 3 and 8 below.

 References in this policy to "data protection law" mean (as applicable) the Data Protection Act 1998, the General Data Protection Regulation (Regulation (EU) 2016/679) and all related data protection legislation having effect in England from time to time.